Key Takeaways

 Data Required for Effective Spatial Analysis

-Spatial analysis is only as strong as the data behind it.
+Spatial data analysis is only as strong as the data behind it.

 Accurate coordinates, consistent place definitions, and well-maintained boundaries are essential for understanding how activity unfolds across locations.
 Just as important is freshness.
 Because the physical world changes constantly, outdated points of interest can quickly undermine analysis.